Beginner's guide to using an electric vehicle

 The sound of silence

-The first thing you will probably notice about an electric car is just how quiet they are.
+The first thing you will probably notice about an electric vehicle is just how quiet they are.
 With no engine or pistons moving at great speeds, you are left with the soothing peace of the interior; electric vehicles make every journey somewhat serene; no vibrations from the engine.

 Some EVs, such as the latest Teslas, even come with noise cancellation to remove these noises, making driving on the motorway even quieter.